LArSoft/larsoft.github.io/wiki/Rerun_part_of_all_a_job_on_an_output_file_of_that_job.md

 In alternative, you can make the FHiCL file as you prefer, as long as the `source.inputCommands` configuration is present.

-Regenerate the data products from selected modules in a job(#Regenerate-the-data-products-from-selected-modules-in-a-job)
+Regenerate the data products from selected modules in a job
 ----------------------------------------------------------------------------------------------------------------------------

 This procedure is in principle similar to the previous one where you regenerate the whole job, but it takes a bit longer to prepare.\